Battle of the Eureka Stockade: Last known survivor

 The last known survivor of the battle is believed to be William Edward Atherdon (1838–1936).
 John Lishman Potter claimed that he was the last, which nobody questioned during his lifetime.
 However, later research has shown that Potter was aboard the Falcon en route to Melbourne from Liverpool on the day of the battle.

+Weapons of the Eureka Rebellion

+A variety of weapons were used at the Battle of the Eureka Stockade.
+The assorted handguns and long arms include Colt revolvers, horse pistols, pepperbox revolvers, percussion pistols, American carbines, muzzle-loading carbines, rifles, shotguns, and the Lovell 1842 pattern smooth bore muzzle-loading musket used by the government forces.
+In terms of edged and bladed weapons, there were Bowie knives, Mexican knives, swords and pikes.

+John King's firearm that he carried into battle is still under preservation.
+During the 1876 Ballaarat Mechanics' Institute Fine Arts Exhibition, Mrs Bath put a pike on display that was apparently used at the Eureka Stockade, which she claims to have found the morning after the battle.

 Location of the Eureka Stockade

 As the materials used by the rebels to fortify the Eureka lead were quickly removed and the landscape subsequently altered by mining, the exact location of the Eureka Stockade is unknown.
-In 1870, Ballarat born historian William Withers claimed that:
+Various studies have been undertaken that have arrived at different conclusions.
+Jack Harvey (1994) has conducted an exhaustive survey and has concluded that the Eureka Stockade Memorial is situated within the confines of the historical Eureka Stockade.